FP&A Salary Guide Based on Experience

 Is FP&A a good career start?

 Yes.
-However, most FP&A Analysts don’t start their career in FP&A. They will typically start in an accounting role or in another finance role.
-With one to three years of experience, accounting, and finance professionals will often seek out FP&A roles.
+However, most FP&A analysts don’t start their careers in FP&A. They typically start in an accounting or finance role.
+With one to three years of experience, accounting and finance professionals often seek out FP&A roles.

 What is the highest salary in FP&A?